silitics/rpi-derive-key/README.md

 where `<INFO>` is again some arbitrary string.

-For instance, to generate a unique device id run:
+For instance, to generate a unique device id, run:

 ```
 rpi-derive-key uuid device.id